Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Start with An Attention Grabber/Professional Summary

 A career summary should detail your most valuable skills and qualifications.
-The first line should include the number of years you have worked in the education field and your specialty.
+The first line should include the years you have worked in the education field and your specialty.
 Bold the first line to make it stand out from the rest of the paragraph.

 Results-oriented, innovative educational professional with over 20 years of administrative leadership expertise.
 Committed to encouraging a continued passion for educating and mentoring students and faculty to ensure a school atmosphere that is respectful and motivating.
 Collaborative and resourceful facilitator fosters a school culture where mentorship, relationship building, and advocacy are essential to academic success.
-Empowering leader with a proven track record of increasing student achievements and directing teacher professional development.
-Unwavering focus on creating a supportive relationship between students, staff, parents, and the community.
+Empowering leader with a proven track record of increasing student achievements and directing teacher professional development—an unwavering focus on creating a supportive relationship between students, staff, parents, and the community.

 Target Resume to Show Expertise

 Throughout your entire resume, you want the focus to be your expertise in leadership and education.
 Introduce these qualities in the professional summary.
-Showcase fundamental skills in the “Areas of Expertise,” “Core Competencies,” “Areas of Strength” section.
+Showcase fundamental skills in the “Areas of Expertise,” “Core Competencies,” and “Areas of Strength” section.
 Include other leadership qualities in career achievements, community involvement, or professional development.

 Secondary Resume and Cover Letter/Tailor

-Do not send out a one-size-fits-all resume if you apply to several institutions or different positions within a division.
+Do not send out a one-size-fits-all resume if you apply to several institutions or positions within a division.
 Differentiate yourself by communicating your unique qualifications for the position of interest.

 Once you have read over the job posting for specific position requirements, you can delve into which achievements and experiences would directly correlate with that position.
 If you have skills to showcase your school operations and administration’s ability, highlight those skills in your resume to target a school principal’s job.
 The expertise you have gained from community outreach may be better suited to be the focus of your board chairperson’s resume.

-When writing a cover letter, try your best to tailor it to the school, district, county, or institution.
-Tailoring your letter will convince the reader you have spent the extra time to create a customized note to target the position you are applying for and not send out a generic letter.
+When writing a cover letter, try your best to tailor it to the school, district, county, or institution you are applying for.
+Tailoring your letter will convince the reader you have spent the extra time to create a customized note that targets the position you are applying for rather than sending out a generic letter.

 Write with Meaning and Purpose – Show Personality

-While using wording that you are comfortable with and would typically use will allow you to stand out, why not use a more modern font style, a professional color for section headings, or a stylish border.
+While using wording that you are comfortable with and would typically use will allow you to stand out, why not use a more modern font style, a professional color for section headings, or a stylish border?

 Dig Into Your Past to Uncover Accomplishments